Learn to row

 Q: Is there an age limit?

-Note: It is best particularly for younger athletes to enroll in a course as a group.
+Note: It is best particularly for younger athletes to enrol in a course as a group.
 Rowing together with peers is way more fun and we encourage young athletes to bring mates along.
 Don't hesitate to get in touch for more information!

 Q: Is there a weight limit?